-As usual, when it comes to the information about the skin and hair, there just aren’t many full articles dedicated to men.
+As usual, when it comes to information about the skin and hair, there just aren’t many full articles dedicated to men.
 Acne is just as prevalent in adolescent males as females.
 As adults though, more women tend to get acne than men.
-But that doesn’t mean men don’t suffer the same issues and heartache as women do in regards to this condition.
+But that doesn’t mean men don’t suffer the same issues and heartache as women do in regard to this condition.
 There are sometimes different reasons men get acne and there are different types of treatments for them as well.

 As a man, acne is embarrassing and troublesome.
-From personal relationships to personal care, acne get’s in the way.
+From personal relationships to personal care, acne gets in the way.
 Men don’t usually wear makeup to cover blemishes or hide discolorations, so this isn’t a mainstream option for them.
 Scarring caused by adolescent acne is, most times, more severe in males and scarring becomes even more prominent with age.

-Some people are literally genetically predisposed to acne.
+Some people are genetically predisposed to acne.
 In the case of males, this disposition can mean disaster.
 There’s pretty much nothing that can be done to prevent it.
 It might be mild.
 It might be cystic.
 No matter what though, it will be.

 So why is it inevitable that men who carry this in their genes will develop some sort of acne?
 The simple answer is, well, because they’re male.
 The more definitive reason is because men have a hormone called dihydrotestosterone or DHT.
 When the sebaceous glands that make oil to keep our skin moist and protected come in contact with DHT they overproduce oil.
-This in turn creates an environment ripe for bacteria, which everyone has on their skin, to reproduce and thus become an infection.
+This, in turn, creates an environment ripe for bacteria, which everyone has on their skin, to reproduce and thus become an infection.
 These infections are called whiteheads.
 And there it is, acne.
 Hormonal acne.

 Another type of acne that is much more common among men is acne caused by the use of anabolic steroids.
-These steroids are the kind use for strength and speed.
+These steroids are the kind used for strength and speed.
 Although mild to moderate acne can be seen in both men and women who use a prescribed systemic steroid for one or more of many ailments, acne caused by metabolic steroids is usually cystic and leaves behind deep scars and discolorations.
 Metabolic steroids imbalance the hormones, and among the many reversible and irreversible conditions, acne can be treated but often leaves behind the scars forever.

-Folliculitis: Not Really Acne, but Worth Taking a Look At
+Folliculitis: Not Really Acne, But Worth Taking A Look At

 Folliculitis is not acne, but it creates the same effects as acne.
-Bacteria gathers in open pores and creates whiteheads and cysts.
-Unlike acne however, this is totally preventable by just adjusting how close a man is shaving.
+Bacteria gather in open pores and creates whiteheads and cysts.
+Unlike acne, however, this is totally preventable by just adjusting how close a man is shaving.
 Too close of a shave will remove too many of the outer layers of the skin and leave pores unprotected.
 This causes ingrown hairs which also tend to get infected.
 Treating folliculitis like acne will help in healing but if the close shaving continues, so will the infections of the pores.

 Sometimes men get acne because they’re just not taking proper care of their skin and they don’t even know it.
-If a males has a condition that causes dead skin cells to block pores or a job that that is in a very dirty or closed environment, more attention must be paid to skin care.
+If a male has a condition that causes dead skin cells to block pores or a job that is in a very dirty or closed environment, more attention must be paid to skincare.
 Not aware that their face wash routine isn’t as effective as they think it is or even not being aware of the existence of a whole other skin disorder can lead to the problem of late and long term acne.
 This too is a simple fix but one has to be aware of the fact that something is wrong before it can be made right.